sourcebroker/singleview/README.rst

 Technical background
 ********************

-The idea behind is to use TYPO3 build in feature "Show content from pid" that you can find in page properties.
-In this extension value for this field is set dynamically based on $_GET parameter.
+The idea behind is to use TYPO3 build in feature "Show content from pid" which you can find in page properties.
+In this extension value for "Show content from pid" field is set dynamically based on $_GET parameter.
 When TYPO3 renders page with list view then ext:singleview checks if $_GET parameter has single view request.
 If this is true then it sets "content_from_pid" field with value of single view page uid.
 This way single view page with its content and layout is shown on list view page.

 To be sure that TYPO3 will not use one cache for list view and single view a "content_from_pid" is added to hashBase.
+You can deactivate this behaviour by setting:
+``$GLOBALS['TYPO3_CONF_VARS']['EXT']['EXTCONF']['singleview']['hashBaseCustomization']['enabled'] = false;``

 Changelog
 *********